serverpod/serverpod_docs/docs/04-concepts/08-file-uploads.md

 ```

 ### Client-side code
 To upload a file from the app side, first request the upload description.
-Next, upload the file, you can upload from either a `Stream` or a `ByteData` object.
-If you are uploading a larger file, using a `Stream` is better because not all of the file needs to be held in RAM memory.
+Next, upload the file.
+You can upload from either a `Stream` or a `ByteData` object.
+If you are uploading a larger file, using a `Stream` is better because not all of the data must be held in RAM memory.
 Finally, you should verify the upload with the server.

 ```dart
 var uploadDescription = await client.myEndpoint.getUploadDescription('myfile');